jenikaretnakaran/jenikaretnakaran/README.md

 - 👋 Hi, I’m @jenikaretnakaran
 - 👀 I’m interested in coding
 - 🌱 I'm a Certified Blockchain Associate and Certified Ethereum Developer
+- 👩🏻‍🎓 Currently an intern at Kerala Blockchain Academy
 - 💞️ I’m looking to collaborate on blockchain based projects
 - 📫 How to reach me jenikav952@gmail.com